Polymarket: United States

+The minimum age for joining Polymarket is 18 years old, despite state-level policy in the United States that permits gambling from the age of 21.
 On July 15, 2025, CNBC reported that the U.S. Department of Justice and the Commodity Futures Trading Commission (CFTC) formally ended their investigations into Polymarket without bringing new charges.
-This development marked the resolution of regulatory scrutiny following the company’s earlier settlement with the CFTC in 2022 and enforcement actions in 2024.
+This development marked the resolution of regulatory scrutiny following the company's earlier settlement with the CFTC in 2022 and enforcement actions in 2024.
 Following the end of the investigations, Polymarket announced the acquisition of QCEX, a CFTC-licensed derivatives exchange and clearinghouse, for $112 million.
 The acquisition allowed Polymarket to legally operate within the United States under regulatory compliance.